zicna/redux-dispatch-with-event-listeners/README.md

 })
 ```

-Now every time we click, we dispatch an action of type increase.
+Now every time we click, we dispatch an action of type `'INCREASE_COUNT'`.
 Dispatch first
 calls our reducer, which updates our state.
 Then dispatch renders the updated
 view.